 “It says you went to jail for sixty-three days.”

-“After two months the source came forward on her own and I was then released because the feds got what they wanted.”
+“After two months the source came forward on her own and I was released because the feds got what they wanted.”

 “What happened to her?”

 “She was fired for leaking information to me.”

 “I’m curious.
 How did the Times find you?”

 “I once dated someone who works there in the Sports section.
 He’s on my Instagram and saw the photo I posted after Tina died, and he told the reporter that he knew somebody who knew the dead girl.”

 Sometimes it takes a break like that.
 I’d had more than a few of those in my career.

 “Got it,” I said.
 “So, can I ask you, then, are you the one who told the detectives about the cyberstalking?”